This week a visitor had the following question about adult acne.

 An important thing to know about beginning a healthier diet and making lifestyle changes that will help your body detoxify, is that in the beginning your adult acne can actually get worse for a while as the body pushes out the toxins at a faster rate.
 All the toxins that have been built up over time will come rushing out and may result in a severe outbreak, but as the level of toxins in your body diminishes, so will the acne.

-Other contributing factors to adult acne include birth control pills, steroids, nutritional deficiencies, allergic reactions to foods - (dairy is one of the most common offenders), diets high in saturated fats and hydrogenated fats, an imbalance in the body ph level, poor kidney and liver function.
-However it’s important to note that each of these factors can be addressed as well by cleaning up the diet and making changes in lifestyle.
+Other contributing factors to adult acne include birth control pills, steroids, nutritional deficiencies, an imbalance in the body ph level and poor kidney and liver function.
+However, it’s important to note that each of these factors can be addressed as well by cleaning up the diet and making changes in lifestyle.

 Vita, in regard to your specific case of adult acne, the fact that it improves when you go home is a crucial piece of information for you.
 This tells us that something in the environment here in the states must be contributing to your acne.
 This could be something in your home environment like your cleaning supplies, pesticide use, perfume, laundry soap, carpeting in your house etc., or it could be in the air in the city you live.
 If you live in a city that has high levels of car pollution or are surrounded by farms that use pesticides or herbicides, or live in a highly industrialized area with industrial chemicals these could be the culprit.